Alex Van Huynh, Ph.D.

 Dr. Alex Van Huynh received his B.S. in Biology from Moravian college and his Ph.D. in Biology from Lehigh University before joining the DeSales Department of Biology in 2020.

 As a chemical ecologist, Dr. Huynh’s research interests involve understanding how various compounds that organisms secrete into the environment influence their ecological interactions and ultimately their evolution.
 He has investigated these questions in a variety of systems in South America, Europe, and the United States.
 He is currently studying the chemistry of preen oils in songbirds, how these oils may be used in communication, and how songbirds may incorporate olfactory information into different behaviors.
 This work utilizes a highly multidisciplinary and integrative approach in both the field and the laboratory.

-At DeSales, Dr. Huynh teaches introductory biology I and II, ecology, and field biology.
-He lives in the Lehigh Valley with his wife and black cat.
+At DeSales, Dr. Huynh teaches Introductory Biology I and II, Ecology, and Field Biology.
+He lives in the Lehigh Valley with his wife and son.
 Outside of the university, he spends most of his time cooking, reading, and running.

 Huynh, A.V., Rice, A.M.
 2021.
 Odor preferences in hybrid chickadees: implications for reproductive isolation and asymmetric introgression.
-Behavioral Ecology and Sociobiology (forthcoming).
+Behavioral Ecology and Sociobiology 75(9):129.

 Huynh, A.V., Rice, A.M.
 2019.
 Conspecific olfactory preferences and interspecific divergence in odor cues in a chickadee hybrid zone.
 Ecology and Evolution 9:9671-9683.

 McQuillan, M.A., Roth, T.C., Huynh, A.V., Rice, A.M.
 2017.
 Hybrid songbirds are deficient in learning and memory.
 Evolution 72(5):1155-1164.